david-04/shortycut/src/docs/keyword-query.md

 ![](img/menu-browser-integration.png)

-Scroll down to the "Keyword query" section, right click on the input field and select "Add a Keyword for this Search...":
+Scroll down to the "Keyword query" section, right-click on the input field, and select "Add a Keyword for this Search...":

 ![](img/keyword-query-firefox-01.png)